 Barking is a natural canine method of communication.
-Through barking, dogs can indicate that they are curious about something, that they want to play, or as a warning about boundaries i.e. when the dog’s personal space is not being respected.
-Barking can also be used for disciplining puppies, or to threaten an intruder.
+Through barking, dogs can indicate that they are curious about something that they want to play or as a warning about boundaries i.e., when the dog’s personal space is not being respected.
+Dogs can also use barking for disciplining puppies or for threatening an intruder.

 Certain territorial dogs are very disturbed by mail carriers.
 Think about it from your dog’s perspective: An individual shows up daily, so he or she means business and poses a potential threat.
 The carrier often comes right to the door.
 The carrier may even slide scary objects through the door, invading your dog’s space.

 Some dogs even become conditioned that their bark helps to ward off the carrier.
 Each day the mail delivery person comes, your dog barks, and the carrier leaves.
 To the dog, that means its loud technique is working.

 Why Is My Dog Barking For No Reason?

 If you can’t find any reasons for your dog’s barking, have your dog checked by your veterinarian to rule out any medical causes for your dog’s barking.

 Once any medical causes have been ruled out and if your dog is still seemingly barking at nothing, then it may be because your dog is bored and/or is looking for your attention.
 Ensure that your dog is receiving the amount of stimulation and socialization he needs each day.

 Communication, either visual or audible, can be contagious.
 We do this too.
 For example, when someone, even your dog, yawns, you will likely yawn also.
 In that case, yawning is thought to be a reflex-type action that cools the brain during hot conditions or provides the body with more oxygen when necessary.
 Similarly, if someone starts yelling at us or cries tears in front of us, we may react in the same way.
 All mammals, and other animals, too, are driven to learn from and respond to others.